EffectOrientedProgramming/book/Chapters/05_Testing.md

 Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
 For example, an Effect that fetches users from a database can use simulated data without creating a test database.

-To easily replace external systems during testing, we supply that external system via a `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
+To easily replace external systems during testing, we supply a substitute system via a `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
 The `provide` method proxies different `ZLayer` resources for different scenarios: testing, debugging, running normally, etc.

 ## Basic ZIO Testing